 locally produced organic food have a much larger eco-footprint than vegetarians and especially vegans.
 Put simply, the more plant-based our diet, the smaller our

-Meat consumption is anything but a private matter – and above all because the wide-ranging negative impact of meat production on the environment and climate affects each and every one of us and puts our joint future at risk.
+How we eat is anything but a private matter – above all because the wide-ranging negative impact of the production of meat, dairy and other animal products on the environment and climate affects each and every one of us and puts our shared future at risk.

 Next to Social justice and global hunger →